Skip to main content

 We recommend using a child theme in this case to avoid missing the strings when you update your theme.

-Then, go to WPML > String Translation, and choose the user roles you would like to make translatable in the More options section.
+Then, go to WPML > String Translation, and scroll down to the Utilities section, choose the user roles you would like to make translatable in the Translate User properties tab.

-Go to WPML > String Translation, and choose the user roles you would like to make translatable in the More options section
+Choose the user roles you would like to make translatable in the Translate User properties tab

 After that, the fields are in the Strings translation table along with their values.
 Just click on the “+” button to add the translation for each value.